$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: Introduction and results

 \subsection{Conclusions and outlook}

-Besides giving the general definition for $EL_\infty$-algebra in a fashion that can be readily used for explicit computations, we also develop the general structure theory to some extent: \begin{itemize} \item[$\Diamond$] The key to most of our discussion is the notion of $\ophLie$-algebras, which are differential graded Leibniz algebras in which the Leibniz bracket fails to be graded antisymmetric up to a homotopy given by an alternator, whose failure to be graded symmetric is controlled by a higher alternator, and so on ad infinitum. \item[$\Diamond$] Koszul dual to the operad $\ophLie$ is the operad $\opEilh$, and we can use semifree $\opEilh$-algebras to define the homotopy algebras of $\ophLie$-algebras, which we call $EL_\infty$-algebras. \item[$\Diamond$] $EL_\infty$-algebras come with a good notion of homotopy transfer and, correspondingly, with a minimal model theorem. \item[$\Diamond$] $L_\infty$-algebras are special cases of $EL_\infty$-algebras, and $L_\infty$-algebra morphisms lift to $EL_\infty$-algebra morphisms. \item[$\Diamond$] An $EL_\infty$-algebra can be antisymmetrized to an $L_\infty$-algebra which, when regarded as an $EL_\infty$-algebra, is quasi-isomorphic to the original $EL_\infty$-algebra.
-Correspondingly, any $EL_\infty$-algebra is quasi-isomorphic to a differential graded Lie algebra. \item[$\Diamond$] Any differential graded Lie algebra gives naturally rise to an $\ophLie$-algebra, i.e.~to a hemistrict $EL_\infty$-algebra. \item[$\Diamond$] All of the above can be made explicit in terms of multilinear maps, at least order by order, and we give explicit formulas that should prove useful in future applications. \end{itemize}
+Besides giving the general definition for $E_2L_\infty$-algebra in a fashion that can be readily used for explicit computations, we also develop the general structure theory: \begin{itemize} \item[$\Diamond$] The key to most of our discussion is the notion of $\ophLie_2$-algebras (\ref{def:hLie2}).
+These are differential graded Leibniz algebras in which the Leibniz bracket fails to be graded antisymmetric up to a homotopy given by an alternator. \item[$\Diamond$] Koszul dual to the operad $\ophLie_2$ is the operad $\opEilh_2$ (\ref{def:operad_Eilh2}), and we can use semifree $\opEilh_2$-algebras to define the homotopy algebras of $\ophLie_2$-algebras in \ref{def:E2Linfty}, which we call $E_2L_\infty$-algebras. \item[$\Diamond$] $E_2L_\infty$-algebras come with a good notion of homotopy transfer, see \ref{thm:homotopy_transfer}, and, correspondingly, with a minimal model theorem, see \ref{thm:minimal_model}. \item[$\Diamond$] The category of $L_\infty$-algebras embeds into the category of $E_2L_\infty$-algebras (\ref{thm:el_infty_contain_l_infty} and \ref{thm:lift_L_infty_morphism}). \item[$\Diamond$] An $E_2L_\infty$-algebra is quasi-isomorphic to an $L_\infty$-algebra, regarded as an $E_2L_\infty$-algebra, by \ref{thm:quasi-iso_of_antisym}.
+Therefore, any $E_2L_\infty$-algebra is also quasi-isomorphic to a differential graded Lie algebra. \item[$\Diamond$] Any differential graded Lie algebra gives naturally rise to an $\ophLie_2$-algebra by \ref{thm:ophLie_from_dgLA}.
+In particular, there is a hemistrict $E_2L_\infty$-algebra on the shifted and truncated differential complex. \item[$\Diamond$] All of the above can be made explicit in terms of multilinear maps, at least order by order, and we give explicit formulas that should prove useful in future applications. \end{itemize}